jurader/covid19_xp/README.md

 # Deep learning model for classification between COVID-19 pneumonia, non-COVID-19 pneumonia, and the healthy on chest X-ray image

 This repository includes source code of deep learning model for classification between COVID-19 pneumonia, non-COVID-19 pneumonia, and the healthy on chest X-ray image.
-The detail of the model is described in our preprint (https://arxiv.org/abs/2006.00730).
+The detail of the model is described in our paper (https://doi.org/10.1038/s41598-020-74539-2).

 Our results show that the three-category accuracy of the model was 83.6% between COVID-19 pneumonia, non-COVID-19 pneumonia, and the healthy.
 Sensitivity of COVID-19 pneumonia was more than 90%.